nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Listing students : `list students`

-Shows a list of students.
+Shows a list of students in the course.

 ![list students](images/listStudents.png)